gitforwork2/gitforwork.github.io/_posts/2015-10-10-i140-foia-form-g-639-instruction.md

 [Part 1](http://greenmirage.com/posts/request-i140-via-foia/) of this blog gives an overview of FOIA.
 This post contains information about how to fill the form [G-639](http://www.uscis.gov/sites/default/files/files/form/g-639.pdf).
  Get a sample form [here].

-###The form asks about "Description of Record Requested" -- which one should I check complete alien file (A-file) or other?
-* * *
 ###Do I need to give the purpose?
-No. you can leave this field empty
+No. You can leave this field empty
-* * *
-###In the section 3 (subject of record consent to release info).
-What should I request all of my records or portion of records
 * * *
 ###Is it mandatory to get the FOIA application notarized?
 No. You can also "Sign under perjury".
 Its up to you to decide.